-Thanks to my lil' sister Mimi and her husband David Whitehead, we've met some more people (her friends) that we usually just admire
+Thanks to my lil' sister Mimi and her husband David Whitehead, we've met a number of cool people (her friends) that we usually just admire

 Buscemi most recently of his HBO series called "Boardwalk" (at Mimi's wedding; and no, it's NOT pronounced Bu "SHemi).
 More about the wild character can be found here.
 Mimi and Steve's late wife Jo Andres were good friends and we mourn the loss of Jo and wish Steve strength and solace.

 Byrne of "Talking Heads" fame, after a great concert